The Code (Australian TV series): Synopsis

 Series 1: A stolen vehicle collides with a transport truck in the middle of the desert.
 Two Aboriginal teenagers in the car are critically injured but nobody called for help because someone involved works for a major stakeholder in a secret research project.
-The accident would have remained a mystery if it weren't for Ned Banks, a young internet journalist desperate for a break and his brother Jesse Banks, a hacker on a strict good behaviour bond.
+The accident would have remained a mystery if it had not been for Ned Banks, a young internet journalist desperate for a break, and his brother Jesse Banks, a hacker on a strict good behaviour bond.

 Series 2: Two Australians are murdered in West Papua, the only survivor being Jan Roth, the fugitive founder of a "dark web" site, who is being chased by both Australian and US authorities.
-At the same time a young boy is kidnapped in Australia by someone offering to sell him to paedophiles through the same site.
+At the same time, a young boy is kidnapped in Australia by someone offering to sell him to paedophiles through the same site.
 The Australian Federal Police contacts the Banks brothers and informs them that the US authorities have demanded their extradition to the US for their previous actions, but if Jesse helps the police find the boy, the government will resist the extradition demands.
 Jesse agrees, but soon finds that the truth is very different.